 output with your browser started at

-the PDF file is available at
+if generated, the PDF file is available at

 If you want to build the documentation from scratch just delete the contents